-- A car hits a security guard at shopping mall who is driving a vehicle (golf cart, etc.) ($10,000 Policy Limits Settlement)
+- A car hits a security guard at shopping mall who is driving a vehicle (golf cart, etc.) ($10K personal injury policy limits settlement)

 - A car hits a police officer who is responding to an emergency call. ($125,000 Settlement)

 - A worker who is on a business trip slips and falls on water while walking in her hotel Miami-Dade County, Florida ($23,000 Settlement).
-This is just one of my many Florida hotel accident settlements.
+This is just one of my many settlements for hotel accidents.